Shahnawaz Pradhan

-Shahnawaz Pradhan (1963 – 17 February 2023) was an Indian television and film actor, best known for his portrayal of Sindbad the Sailor in the popular fantasy television series, Alif Laila (1993–97), Nand Baba In Ramanand Sagar Epic TV serial Shree Krishn and playing Hafiz Saeed in Phantom.
-He has also acted in the Marathi serial Kahe Diya Pardes, aired on Zee Marathi.
+Shahnawaz Pradhan (1963 – 17 February 2023) was an Indian television and film actor, best known for his portrayal of Sindbad the Sailor in the popular fantasy television series, Alif Laila (1993–97), Nand Baba in Ramanand Sagar's epic TV serial Shree Krishna and Hafiz Saeed in Phantom.
+He has also acted in the Marathi serial Kahe Diya Pardes, telecast on Zee Marathi.